 We have a classified Board of Directors.
+Each Class I director will hold office until the 2027 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
 Each Class III director will hold office until the 2026 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
 Each Class II director will hold office until the 2025 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
-Each Class I director will hold office until the 2024 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
-Each executive officer will hold office until the initial meeting of the Board of Directors following the next annual meeting of stockholders and until his successor is elected and qualified or until his earlier resignation or removal.
+Each executive officer will hold office until the initial meeting of the Board of Directors following the next annual meeting of stockholders and until his successor is elected and qualified or until his or her earlier resignation or removal.